-Overall, three types of matrices are currently available for DCP 2.0 data:
+Overall, three types of matrices are currently available for HCA Data Portal data:

-Each DCP 2.0 project that is processed with uniform pipelines has two types of DCP-generated matrices available for download:
+Each HCA Data Portal project that is processed with uniform pipelines has two types of HCA Data Portal-generated matrices available for download:

 Both matrix types are in Loom file format, and contain standard metrics and counts that are specific to the data processing pipeline used to generate the file.